COMMUNICATION AND ASD

-VCU-ACE has developed two Factsheets related to communication: Autism Q & A: Introduction to Alternative and Augmentative Communication and Autism Q & A: Introduction to Teaching Young Children with Autism Spectrum Disorders to Verbally Communicate.
+VCU-ACE has developed two fact sheets related to communication: Autism Q & A: Introduction to Alternative and Augmentative Communication and Autism Q & A: Introduction to Teaching Young Children with Autism Spectrum Disorder to Verbally Communicate.
 The Alternative and Augmentative Communication Fact Sheet is also available in Spanish: Introduccion a la Comunicacion Aumentativa y Alternativa.